unlock-protocol/unlock/packages/unlock-express/README.md

   ...
 })
 ```

+The `membersOnly()` middleware will handle ensuring that the current visitor is authentitcated AND has access to the resource based on the config set above.
+If not, by default it will redirect the user so they authenticate.
+Optionnaly you can pass an express handler to `membersOnly` that will be called with the redirect URL, the request, response and next arguments if you want to manually handle redirects.

 Additionally the plugin config exports to other functions: `hasValidMembership` and `buildCheckoutUrl` that can be used to respectively check if a address has any valid membership for a specific paywall config, and build a checkout URL for a paywall config.